mrborges23/micphy2021/session3.md

 Note that although we assume that our sequence data are random variables—they are realizations of our phylogenetic model—for the purposes of inference, we assume that the sequence data are “clamped” to their observed values.
 When this function is called, RevBayes sets each of the stochastic nodes representing the tips of the tree to the corresponding nucleotide sequence in the alignment.
 This essentially tells the program that we have observed data for the sequences at the tips.

 Finally, we wrap the entire model in a single object to provide convenient access to the DAG.
 To do this, we only need to give the model() function a single node.
 With this node, the model() function can find all of the other nodes by following the arrows in the graphical model:

+# Setting, running and summarizing the MCMC simulation

 The mnFile monitor will record the states for only the parameters passed in as arguments.
 We use this monitor to specify the output for our sampled trees and branch lengths.